ajaymopidevi/ajay/_projects/6_project.md

 2. Added support for loading a obj file as set of triangles and Raytrace the scene with objects.
 3. Added support for raytracing a scene with combination of spheres and triangles.
 If ray is defined as O+tD (O-origin, D-direction),   the least t of both spheres and triangles is considered as the intersected object.
 4. Added OPENCL support to reduce the runtime.
-5. Created a scene (Mode 4) to display the mirror-like reflections.
+5. Created a scene to display the mirror-like reflections.

+Github Repo : <a href="https://github.com/ajaymopidevi/Ray-Tracing-using-OpenCL">Ray-Tracing-using-OpenCL</a>
+Presentation: <a href="https://github.com/ajaymopidevi/Ray-Tracing-using-OpenCL/blob/master/Real-Time%20RayTracing%20using%20OpenCL.pdf">Real-time Raytracing using OpenCL</a>